The Observatory

 If the weather permits there are observing sessions open to the public on a Friday evening.

-Opening times and location details can be found on the Observatory page.
+Details of opening times and the site’s location can be found on the Observatory page.

 Meetings